balintgoczan/balintgoczan/README.md

 - 🧠 I prioritize **deep work** — long, focused sessions where I can fully engage with the problem
 - 💪 I’m very **hard-working** and take pride in understanding systems at a low level
 - 👨‍🔧 I enjoy both software and hardware challenges — especially when they connect
-- 🤝 And yes, I’m that **homie** who’s reliable, driven, and team-oriented

 ---